gkroesc/Shroff_lab/Image_processing/Registration/README.md

 Use this version if the dual color image splitter was used on the diSPIM and two different colors of fluoresence were imaged.

 **New Update as of 03/30/2023**

 There is now a variable zFlip specified on line 23 of the macro.
 Set = 0 if there is no z flipping necessary for the imaging system (NIH dispim), set = 1 if images are flipped in z (Janelia dispim).
-For a new system this will have to be deteremined empirically.
+For a new system this will have to be determined empirically.

 You will be prompted with two max projections, one from each channel, and a pop up instructing you to press OK when the correct region of interest is selected.
 Use the rectangle tool to draw a 325x425 box around the embryo, making sure to keep all signal within the edges of the box.
 Once this is done for one of the channels press Ctrl + Shift + E on the keyboard to copy that same sized box onto the other max projection.
 Once the second box is adjusted to fit the entire embryo, press OK to start running.